 - oral sprays

-Folks look to CBD for sex for a number of reasons, including pain from
+Folks look to CBD for sex for many reasons,

 Other reasons include: